Team AckoMay 17, 2022

-Remember that there are two types of car insurance policies – third-party car insurance and comprehensive policy.
-The former is mandatory by Indian law, however, more coverages and benefits are offered by the latter kind.
-If you wish to avail minimum coverage i.e. only against third party perils, opt for third-party car insurance.
-However, if you want to protect your car as well, go for a comprehensive policy.
+Remember that there are two types of car insurance policies – Third-party car insurance and Comprehensive policy.
+The former is mandatory by Indian law, however, more coverages and benefits are offered by the latter.
+If you wish to avail minimum coverage i.e. only against third-party liabilities, opt for third-party car insurance.
+However, if you want to protect your car as well, go for a Comprehensive policy.

 A deductible is an amount that the policyholder needs to pay at the time of claim settlement.
 This is a small amount paid as a share by the policyholder.
 Basically, there are two kinds of deductibles in car insurance – compulsory and voluntary.
 You can choose the amount you wish to pay at the time of claim under the voluntary deductible.
 It is commonly believed that setting a higher deductible is fruitful for safe drivers.
 However, setting a higher deductible will result in a lower claim amount.
 Thus, be careful while setting a voluntary deductible.

-If you have opted for a comprehensive car insurance policy, you will be given an option for selecting additional coverages i.e. add-ons.
-If you have a new car, you can select from a wide range of add-ons, for example, Zero Depreciation Add-On, Return To Invoice Cover, Passenger Cover, Emergency Roadside Assistance Cover, Accessories Cover, Engine Protection Add-On, NCB Protector, etc. Each add-on is to be bought separately.
+If you have opted for a Comprehensive car insurance policy, you will be given an option for selecting additional coverages i.e. add-ons.
+If you have a new car, you can select from a wide range of add-ons, for example, Zero Depreciation Add-On, Return to Invoice Cover, Roadside Assistance Cover, Engine Protection Add-On, No Claim Bonus (NCB) Cover, etc. Each add-on is to be bought separately.
 This will increase the cost of your policy.
 You need to select only those add-ons that suit your requirements.
-For example, if you do not have any additional accessories in your car, you will not require an accessories cover.
+For example, if you think there are really less chances of raising a claim, you may skip NCB Cover.

 It is not only necessary to buy an insurance policy, but also to keep it active at all times.
 Usually, a car insurance policy is valid for 1 year, long-term policies are also available.
 You need to renew your car insurance in time or else the policy will lapse.
-A lapsed policy is of no use and will not provide any kind of financial security to you or the third-party.
+A lapsed policy is of no use and will not provide any kind of financial security to you or the third party.
 Also, you may lose the accumulated NCB i.e. the No Claim Bonus if you fail to renew the policy in time.
 NCB is a discount you receive on car insurance prices when you do not raise any claim.
 Since this discount can be as high as 50% for five consecutive claim-free years, you need to renew the policy in time to retain it.
 Not renewing post 90 days of the expiry of the policy, will lead to losing out on this benefit and also a higher premium amount during renewal time

 These were some of the basics that will help you understand the concept of car insurance.
 Remember to read the terms and conditions, exclusions, and the fine print mentioned on the policy document.